Abelian networks I. Foundations and examples: Examples

 In the spirit of \cite{WLB96}, one could replace the messages in our definition of abelian networks by mobile agents each of which is an automaton.
 As a function of its own internal state $a$ and the state $q$ of the vertex~$v$ it currently occupies, an agent acts by doing three things: \begin{enumerate} \item it changes its own state to $S_v(a,q)$; and \item it changes the state of~$v$ to $T_v(a,q)$; and \item it moves to a neighboring vertex $U_v(a,q)$. \end{enumerate} Two or more agents may occupy the same vertex, in which case we require that the outcome of their actions is the same regardless of the order in which they act.
 For purposes of deciding whether two outcomes are the same, we regard agents with the same internal state and location as indistinguishable.

 This model may appear to lie outside our framework of abelian networks, because the computation is located in the moving agents (who carry their internal states with them) instead of in the static processors.
-However, a moment's thought shows that it has identical behavior to the abelian network with transition function $T_v$ and message passing function
+However, it has identical behavior to the following abelian network.
+Denoting by $M$ the set of possible agent internal states (we could call them ``moods'' to distinguish them from the internal states of the vertices), let each vertex have input alphabet $M$ (technically, we should take the input alphabet of $v$ to be $\{v\} \times M$ to abide by our convention that the input alphabets are disjoint) with transition function $M \times Q_v \to Q_v$ sending $(a,q) \mapsto T_v(a,q)$, and message passing function $M \times Q_v \to M \cup \{\eps\}$ given by

 Abelian mobile agents generalize the rotor networks (\textsection \ref{s.rotor}) by dropping the requirement that processors be unary.

 The defining property of abelian mobile agents is that each processor sends exactly one letter for each letter received.
 In Figure~\ref{f.agents} this property is apparent from the fact that each segment of the square grid lies on exactly one message line.
+The caption is written from the processor's point of view.
+From the agent's point of view, it could read as follows.
+When an agent arrives at vertex $v$, she updates the internal state $q$ of $\Proc_v$ depending on her mood: if her mood is red then she increments $q$ by $(0,1)$ and if blue then she increments $q$ by $(1,0)$.
+The old and new states are adjacent black dots in the figure, separated by exactly one message line.
+The agent updates her mood to red or blue according to the color of this line, and she moves to vertex $v-1$ or $v+1$ according to whether this line is solid or dashed.

+For example, supposing the initial state of $\Proc_v$ is $(0,0)$ (the bottom left dot) and there is one red and one blue agent at $v$.
+This means $\Proc_v$ has two letters in its input port, $r_v$ and $b_v$.
+If the blue agent acts first, then $\Proc_v$ transitions to state $(1,0)$ and outputs $b_{v-1}$, representing that the blue agent steps to $v-1$ and remains blue.
+If now the red agent at $v$ acts, then $\Proc_v$ transitions from state $(1,0)$ to $(1,1)$ and outputs $r_{v-1}$, representing that the red agent steps to $v-1$ and remains red.
+Note that if the agents had acted in the opposite order, then both would have changed color, so the net result is the same: one red and one blue agent at $v-1$.